 Although the articles were incredible and clearly explained the technologies, it also clearly demonstrated how complex ‘legacy’ MPLS technologies are.
+UPDATE: I recently found about PacketDesign and got very excited by the material they put out there.
+Their white paper on MPLS-TE is one of the best pieces I’ve seen on the subject!
+I urge you to check it out.

 This article is divided into 4 sections: First, I mention reasons for MPLS forwarding.
 Second, I go through some of the motivations behind Traffic Engineering technologies.
 Then, I briefly explain Segment Routing, and I conclude with a tutorial on how ONOS can achieve TE using an SR SDN application on top of OpenFlow.